Grammarly Free vs. Pro (Put to the Test in 2026)

 A Discussion of the Test Results

-To fairly and accurately determine how each program performs, I included a well-balanced mix of errors in the test paragraphs.
+To fairly determine how each program performs, I included a well-balanced mix of errors in the test paragraphs.

 Also, since there can be some overlap with how mistakes are categorized, I’ll include the numbers from the chart above that correspond with each type of mistake.